|Chart: Predecessor and Derivative Games|

 A game - evidently evolved uniquely by Bob Boynton -- with two players, a field marked with zones for singles, doubles, etc., and employing a ping-pong ball thrown from 33 feet to a batter standing at a home plate of 12 inches square.
 Bats were the size of broomsticks with toweling for padding.
 There was some fielding but all “baserunning” used only imaginary runners.

-Gregory Christiano recalls this urban game as being a derivative on Stickball for two or more players.
+Gregory Christiano recalls this urban game as being a derivative of Stickball for two or more players.
 A square painted on a building was the strike zone.
-A batter used a broomstick to hit a pitched spaldeen ball across the street, where the height at which the ball hit a wall across the street determined the degree of base advancement.
-This game resembles Strike-Out.
+A batter used a broomstick to hit a pitched spaldeen ball across the street, where the height at which the ball hit a wall across the street determined the bases advanced orand runs scored.
+This game could be played with only two players.
+He played he game in The Bronx in the mid-1950s.

 a traditional Finnish game, features of which were incorporated into Pesapallo.